Emilia Frances Noel

 Emilia Frances Noel FSL (9 February 1868 – 19 March 1950) was a British botanist, author, and illustrator.

-Born in Kensington, she was the youngest daughter of Hon.
+She was the youngest daughter of Hon.
 Henry Lewis Noel and granddaughter of Charles Noel, 1st Earl of Gainsborough.
-She was educated at Somerville College, Oxford.
-She traveled internationally, and is noted for her writings about and collection of Kashmir plants; her journals are now in the National Archives.
+Noel was educated at Somerville College, Oxford.
+She travelled extensively internationally, and is noted for her writings about and collection of Kashmir plants; her journals are now in the National Archives.
 She was elected a Fellow of the Linnean Society of London in 1905.